fabiohsv-cit/ciandt-components-utilities/README.md

    - jdEnter
       - This directive can be used to run a chosen controller method when the enter key is pressed.

+   - jdClickDisable
+      - This directive can be used to disable buttons when click, function must return a promise and will reenable when promise finish (finally).

    **[Back to top](#how-to-use)**

 ### Filters